palexster/wedding/content/wedding.md

     - 987 Hillview Drive, Ashland, OR 97520

 # The Ranch

+The wedding reception will be held at Willow-Witt Ranch, following the ceremony at the church.

-<a href="https://willowwittranch.com/" target="_blank" style="font-family: 'Josefin Sans', sans-serif;">Willow Witt Ranch</a>
+<a href="https://willowwittranch.com/" target="_blank" style="font-family: 'Lato'">Willow Witt Ranch</a>

 ![](/img/WillowWitt.png#venue)

 # Dress

 We could describe the right attire for this event as "dressy-casual".
 One would likely benefit from a more comfortable shoe at the ranch, as the ground at Willow-Witt is uneven dirt/rocks.
-Willow-Witt Ranch is at 5000 ft elevation, and may be up to 10 degrees cooler than Ashland on the day, it will be the eve of fall, so maybe bring an extra layer if you run cold.
+Willow-Witt Ranch is at 5000 ft elevation and may be up to 10 degrees cooler than Ashland on the day, so maybe bring an extra layer if you run cold.

 # Weather